 The One Day Process of Getting a Dental Crown

 The idea of having to head to the dentist to get dental work done isn’t pleasant, but with the latest technology in restorative dentistry, having dental work performed is faster and less painful than ever before.
-One-day dental crowns are one of the newest innovations now offered by a few select Las Vegas crown dental practices.
-Read on to learn more about same day crowns and how they could simplify treatment for you.
+Same day dental services are one of the newest innovations now offered by a few select Las Vegas crown dental practices.
+Read on to learn more about traditional crowns, temporary crowns, innovative upgrades and how they could simplify treatment for you.
 We also highlight how the launch of the CEREC milling machine drastically improved the dental industry.

 What Is a Dental Crown?

 A dental crown is a cap that is put over the top of either your natural tooth or over your dental implants.
 When crowns are used with implants, they are referred to as crown implants.
-Crowns can be made from many different types of materials, from stainless steel and metal alloys to porcelain and ceramic materials that look and feel like natural teeth.
+Crowns can be made from many different types of materials, from stainless steel crown to metal alloy crown to porcelain crown and ceramic crown materials that look and feel like natural teeth.
 Once your dentist finishes placing your crown, your tooth and implant is completely covered.

 What Conditions Do Dental Crowns Treat?